randa-mu/onlyswaps-solidity/README.md

 ### How to Use Off-Chain

 1. **Call the relevant helper function** on the contract to get the message bytes (`messageAsG1Bytes`) for signing.
-2. **Sign the message** off-chain using your BLS key and aggregate signatures up to the required threshold.
+2. **Sign the message** off-chain using your share of the threshold BLS key set in either the `swapRequestBlsValidator` contract or `contractUpgradeBlsValidator` contract and aggregate signatures up to the required threshold.
-3. **Submit the signature** as part of the transaction to the contract function.
+3. **Submit the aggregated signature** as part of the transaction to the contract function.

 This design ensures that all critical actions (swap validation, upgrade scheduling/cancellation, validator updates) are authorized by a threshold of BLS signers, and the message format is always available on-chain for off-